ambigi/Java-Platformer/README.md

 ### Features
 - **Smooth Platforming Mechanics**:Jump, run, and navigate through the three levels.
-- **Power Attack**: Unleash powerful attacks to defeat enemies and destroy objects.
+- **Power Attack**: Unleash a powerful dash that destroys everything in it's path.
 - **Cannons**: Avoid cannons that shoot projectiles.
 - **Spikes**: Spikes cause instant death if touched.
 - **Breakable Barrels and Boxes**: Smash to reveal hidden potions or other bonuses.